-Homemade granola is one of life’s little treats isn’t it?
+Homemade granola is one of life’s little treats.
 It’s healthy, tasty and easy to make in big batches.
 It’s also a world away from the commercial brands of granola that you buy in the shops!
 This roasted buckwheat and coconut granola is crunchy and nutty with a deeply roasted flavour and bursts of sweet and sour from the dried berries.
 It works beautifully with some coconut yoghurt and fresh berries and a drizzle of coconut nectar for breakfast or even as a crunchy topping for a dessert or, if you’re like me, by the handful as a snack whenever you pass the kitchen…

 Jump to: